torvalds/linux/Documentation/driver-api/ntb.rst

 NTB client drivers should register with the NTB core driver.
 After registering, the client probe and remove functions will be called appropriately as ntb hardware, or hardware drivers, are inserted and removed.
-The registration uses the Linux Device framework, so it should feel familiar to anyone who has written a pci driver.
+The registration uses the GNU/Linux Device framework, so it should feel familiar to anyone who has written a pci driver.

 NTB Typical client driver implementation